"This Muslim War Tale delivers gripping action scenes... A time of nearly unthinkable conflict is vividly brought to life." --Kirkus Reviews

 A Lion's Share is the second book in the Brotherhood of the Mamluks trilogy.
 The story is set in the 13th Century Middle East, during the Seventh Crusade.
 Told from the Egyptian perspective, it is a rare view of life among the Mamluks--elite Muslim warriors largely unheralded in the West--whose ranks ousted the Crusaders and Mongols from the Levant, preserving Islam.

-Prior to a major battle in the Middle East, Leander, a disenchanted Crusader, surrenders to Muslim amirs, declaring his wish to join the revered Bahri Mamluks.
-In doing so the young Frenchman avoids the mass slaughter suffered by the Christian alliance and soon earns himself a place with the elite cavalry regiment, serving the Sultan of Egypt.
-Yet once King Louis IX of France seeks vengeance and sets Cairo as the objective of his campaign, Leander is faced with combat against his native people in defense of his new homeland and religion.
+On the eve of a historic battle, Leander, a disenchanted Crusader, surrenders to Muslim amirs with the intent of joining the revered Bahri Mamluks.
+His move seems fated.
+The young Frenchman avoids the mass slaughter suffered by the Christian alliance and earns himself a place with the elite cavalry regiment, serving the Sultan of Egypt.
+Yet once King Louis IX of France seeks vengeance and sets Cairo as the objective of his campaign, Leander is faced with warfare against his native people as he defends his new home, comrades, and religion.

 When the Bahri's adored sultan dies and Leander becomes tangled in forbidden love with an Egyptian woman, his world unravels further.
 As the Mamluks seize rule for themselves, a rivalry between opposing regiments turns bloody and the newly-formed Mamluk Sultanate tumbles into chaos, with Leander and his mates scrambling not only for position within the realigned empire, but also for their lives.

 --awarded a 2020 Silver Medal by the Military Writers Society of America in the Historical Fiction genre

 --awarded a 2022 Honorable Mention in the Reader's Favorite International Book Award Contest

 --published by The Sager Group, a multi-media artists' and writers' consortium.